 An Improvement Plan has been developed to identify actions that can be implemented for the six services above to increase the level of very satisfied scores.
-The Improvement Plan is shown as Attachment 1 to this Report.
+The Improvement Plan is shown as Attachment 1 to Report CJ157-11/21.

 A summary with infographics of the results of the 2020-21 Customer Satisfaction Monitor is being developed to communicate the results of the survey to the community.